jmllegrand/react-101-wine/README.md

 ## Step 3

-- The original list of wines
+- The list of wines
 - the selected region
-- the filtered list of wines (based on region)
+- the filtered list of wines (based on the selected region)
 - the selected wine

-the list of regions can be derived from the original list of wines
+- the list of regions (derived from the original list of wines)

 Is it passed in from a parent via props?
 If so, it probably isn't state.

 Does it change over time?
 If not, it probably isn't state.
 - The original list of wines does not change over time => not state